 Guests are invited to contact the Museum with concerns regarding accessibility for visitors with disabilities.
 Please call 720-354-4878 between 10 a.m. and 5 p.m., or email email@example.com.

 The Clyfford Still Museum is committed to facilitating the accessibility and usability of its website, clyffordstillmuseum.org, for all people with disabilities.
-The Museum will be implementing over time the relevant portions of the World Wide Web Consortium’s Web Content Accessibility Guidelines 2.0 Level AA (WCAG 2.0 AA) as its web accessibility standard, which will also bring the Museum into conformance with the Section 5-8 Web Accessibility Standards developed by the United States Access Board.
+The Museum has implemented an accessibility widget to improve the usability of our website, available in the lower right-hand corner of the screen.
+We will also be implementing over time the relevant portions of the World Wide Web Consortium’s Web Content Accessibility Guidelines 2.0 Level AA (WCAG 2.0 AA) as its web accessibility standard, which will also bring the Museum into conformance with the Section 5-8 Web Accessibility Standards developed by the United States Access Board.